Design & Build Quality

 - Uses live resin

-Recommendations: Lower the price by 25% and increase strength a bit.
+Recommendations: Lower the price by 25% and put it in a glass CCELL TH2.

 See below for the video review on the Binske cartridge and continue reading to see more in depth review.

-Binske cartridges use good hardware, are decently strong, but are also pretty expensive
+Binske cartridges use good hardware and have gotten stronger, but are also pretty expensive

 Live resin is expensive to make and that is why the cost is high.
 The Remedy cartridge also had a high price and uses live resin, but I snagged that one on sale.
 The Binske cart says it is live resin infused distillate, so we are not sure if that is the same thing, but seems like it would be.